-OTBS Unit: When possible, workers shall schedule all medical or dental appointments after work hours.
-When doctor appointments cannot be obtained after work hours, a worker, by arrangement with the worker's immediate supervisor, will be granted a maximum of two (2) hours per month leave of absence for medical or dental appointment without loss of pay or deduction from the worker's sick leave bank.
-This leave is for use only for the worker or the worker's immediate family member living in the home.
-All requests for such leave shall be granted if the appointment cannot be obtained after work hours and a three (3) workday notice has been provided, except in cases of emergency.
+OTBS Unit and OSS Unit (Except Bus Drivers - see Section 12.1.9.2): When doctor appointments cannot be obtained after work hours, a worker, by arrangement with the worker's immediate supervisor, will be granted a maximum of two (2) hours per month leave of absence for a medical or dental appointment without loss of pay or deduction from the worker's sick leave bank.
+This leave is for use only for the worker or the worker's immediate family members or domestic partner.
+Requests to use this time for medical or dental appointments shall be submitted at least two (2) days in advance, except in cases of emergency.
+It is understood that workers shall not be questioned about the nature of their medical or dental appointments.
+It is also understood that there are circumstances beyond the worker's control in which appointments cannot be scheduled more than two (2) days in advance.
+When possible, workers shall schedule all doctor's appointments after work hours.